szhorvat/IGraphM/README.md

     <<IGraphM`
     IGDocumentation[]

-to open the documentation notebook.
+to open the documentation notebook, or search for "igraphm" in Mathematica's Documentation Centre.

 The documentation is not yet complete and contributions are very welcome.
 If you would like to help out with the documentation, send me an email.